Retirement Village Living

 The following table examines the potential impact on capital value over a 7 year occupancy period for four retirees.

-The four scenarios and outcomes in this example are as follows:-
+The four scenarios and outcomes in the examples above are as follows:-

 The following table examines the cost of the residential accommodation component of the total weekly cost plus the cost of the intangible component such as a pool, communal hall, bowling green, village bus, secure and social living environment.